Sean Connery as James Bond, sophisticated British MI6 agent

 This suit would be the last appearance of Connery’s traditional pale blue shirt and navy silk tie that had been a staple of his 007 look since Dr. No in 1962.
 The poplin shirt from Turnbull & Asser has a spread collar, front placket, and two-button turnback cuffs (or “cocktail cuffs”) that Connery’s Bond popularized.

-Connery’s slim solid silk ties in the ’60s alternated between grenadine ties (in Dr. No, From Russia With Love, and Thunderball) and knit ties (in Goldfinger and You Only Live Twice); his silk knitted tie in this scene is navy, a shade darker than the blue of his suit and certainly evocative of the “thin black knitted silk tie” described in Fleming’s novels.
+Connery’s slim solid silk ties in the ’60s alternated between grenadine ties (in Dr. No, From Russia With Love, and Thunderball) and knitted ties (in Goldfinger and You Only Live Twice); his silk knit tie in this scene is navy, a shade darker than the blue of his suit and evocative of the “thin black knitted silk tie” described in Fleming’s novels.

-He also carries a navy felt trilby into the meeting but never actually wears it on his head.
+He also carries a navy felt trilby, no doubt another of his Lock & Co. hats, into the meeting but never actually wears it on his head.

 Much like You Only Live Twice broke from Bond tradition by never featuring the hero wearing a tuxedo or behind the wheel of a car, it was also the first of the official films to not prominently feature Bond’s wristwatch.
 Connery’s Rolex Submariner had indeed received prominent screen time in Dr. No, From Russia With Love, Goldfinger, and Thunderball.
 Here, barely glimpsed under his left shirt cuff, is the Gruen Precision 510 dress watch that Dell Deaton identified on his informative site, James Bond Watches.